deltalite/Communication-Style-Analysis-Using-NLP/README.md

 Web scraping will be conducted using both Selenium and Beautiful Soup (so I can learn about using both).
 Details on when one is a better alternative is detailed in the preprocessing notebooks, as well as some notes on how to be a good website patron when scraping.
 You don't want to slow/crash their site, get banned or worse.

+## Next Steps/In Progress
+* Comparison of LDA and NMF
+* Add more data (involves debugging the scraper since not all web pages have the same format)
+* Add visualizations of relevant data

+## Data Sources

 Speeches transcripts from:
 https://jamesclear.com/great-speeches/